spaforms365/spaforms365.github.io/_docs/index.md

 ## How to use SPA Forms ?

 With SPA-FORMS-365 you can construct the form for SharePoint list in a web browser, similar to user experience provided by SharePoint out-of-box.
-SPA Forms transparently builds project with SPA implementation source code for the new form on your behalf.
-Then automatically scaffolded and provisioned SPA implementation can be directly published to use with the list at production.
+SPA-FORMS-365 transparently generates source code for SPA Form project on your behalf.
+Then automatically scaffolded and provisioned SPA Form project can be directly published to use with SharePoint list on production.

 <div class="note info">